 Do the rates of graduation among certain state universities differ by degree type after controlling for tuition costs?

-Which diseases are better treated, if at all, by either X drug or Y drug after controlling for length of disease and participant age?
+Which diseases does either X drug or Y drug treat better after controlling for disease length and participant age?

 In multivariate analysis of covariance (MANCOVA), all assumptions are the same as in MANOVA, but one more additional assumption is related to covariate: